Why did the Provisional Government last for only 8 months, March–November 1917

 |

 4. WarThe Provisional Government tried to continue the war.
 It attacked Austria in June 1917, but after initial successes, the Germans moved in and the Russians were defeated.
-Soldiers deserted.
-There was a naval mutiny (ie the war was a disaster.)
+The war was a disaster.
+A million soldiers deserted; those who remained disobeyed and even killed their officers.
+There was a naval mutiny.
+On 2 November Kerensky had to sack his War Minister, who wanted to surrender to the Germans. (ie the governmeent lost control of the war AND the army.) |

 The Provisional Government set up ‘death squads’ to execute deserters.
 This made things worse – by October 1917, soldiers were deserting, going home, killing the landlords, and taking land. |